paradedb/paradedb/THANKYOU.md

 ## PostgreSQL

-[PostgreSQL](https://www.postgresql.org/) is an advanced, enterprise-class, and open-source relational database system.
+[PostgreSQL](https://www.postgresql.org/) is an advanced, enterprise-class, and open source relational database system.
 With more than three decades of active development, it has proven architecture and a strong reputation for reliability, data integrity, and correctness.
 ParadeDB's core is built on PostgreSQL.

 ## pgvector

-[pgvector](https://github.com/pgvector/pgvector) is an open-source Postgres extension that enables similarity search for Postgres.
+[pgvector](https://github.com/pgvector/pgvector) is an open source Postgres extension that enables similarity search for Postgres.
 ParadeDB uses `pgvector` to power the vector search part of our search capabilities.